The Executive Leadership Team lead the staff of Merri Health to achieve common goals that are in line with Merri

-Nessá holds a Bachelor of Criminology and Criminal Justice, Masters of Employment Relations, Certificate in Business and Human Resources Management, and an Executive Masters of Business Administration.
-Nessá is a certified member of the Australian Human Resources Institute and is an Accredited Lean Yellow Belt through the Australian Healthcare and Hospitals Association.
+Nessá holds a Bachelor of Criminology and Criminal Justice, Masters of Employment Relations, and an Executive Masters of Business Administration.
+Nessá is a certified member of the Australian Human Resources Institute and Australia College of Health Service Management and is an Accredited Lean Yellow Belt through the Australian Healthcare and Hospitals Association.